electricherd/audiobookfinder/README.md

 - [x] high-level functionality of different crates / including/using different crates (I don't want to reinvent the wheel, and yes, that is very nice)
 - [x] in-code documentation with html generation, really nice!
 - [x] easy command-line (always was looking for that, nice: [clap](https://github.com/kbknapp/clap-rs))
-- [x]  channel/thread communication (creating worker threads easily, there are plenty implemented yet, no concurrency problems!!) - I implemented own [futures](https://tokio.rs/docs/getting-started/futures/) in a pure inefficient way ...
-I need to replace them with [futures pattern](https://en.wikipedia.org/wiki/Futures_and_promises) from Tokio or the planned build-in async IO in Rust
+- [x] channel/thread communication: with Barrier or crossbeam Waitgroup
-- [x] high level networking (mDNS): theoretically working, but 1st package depends on avahi ([register](https://github.com/plietar/rust-mdns)), [2nd](https://github.com/dylanmckay/mdns) even [fork](https://github.com/NervosFoundation/rust-mdns-discover) causes heavy CPU-load ...
+- [x] high level networking, client/server authorization/management: mDNS and more from libp2p2
 - [ ] use the test feature of Rust (one mod only yet), also with example test being tested! - it's in but very few and in the *to-be-removed* modules cursive aka tui
 - [ ] traits (first a simple drop with print message), but then more, need to be more comfortable with debug for formatting - not really defined an own trait but needed to write little trait implementations
-- [x] thread-pool: a simple self written but nice to use implemention :blush:
+- [x] thread-pool: a simple self written but nice to use implemention :blush: but not needed any more
-- [x] simple timers, alive signal in TUI (yet a sleep thread for each timer, not perfect but since thread-pool quite ok) - should be taken care of by futures in the future or even a small futures timer implementation
+- [x] simple timers: inside async: super easy
 - [ ] before multiple c-library dependency: easy cross compile (and test) for raspberry (v1 and v2, v3)... ok the tui update needs adjustment
 - [x] logging (own module for that), good
-- [x] client/server authorization/management in a safe way (some small crypto with [thrussh](https://pijul.org/thrussh/)), looking at [Pierre-Étienne Meunier - Building SSH servers in minutes](https://www.youtube.com/watch?v=TKQoPQcKKTw) - maybe switching after some time to [Parity's libp2p](https://crates.parity.io/libp2p/index.html) cross compiling in general, mix of local (with and without docker) and remote compilation (travis with [xargo](https://github.com/japaric/xargo), [cross](https://github.com/japaric/cross/))
+- [ ] cross compiling in general, it's good but not perfect (continue a bit with [xargo](https://github.com/japaric/xargo), [cross](https://github.com/japaric/cross/))
 - [x] CI with [travis](https://travis-ci.org/electricherd/audiobookfinder/) works, cross compiling is still difficult with [trust](https://github.com/japaric/trust), [cross](https://github.com/japaric/cross/), [docker](https://www.docker.com/), need to watch closely to [steed](https://github.com/japaric/steed) for some problem solving.
 - [x] travis automatically built and automatically deployed own public [documentation](https://electricherd.github.io/audiobookfinder/audiobookfinder/index.html)
 - [x] making a library ([adbflib](https://electricherd.github.io/audiobookfinder/adbflib/index.html) as the main part of the program)